stefanocampanella/MHPC-project/README.md

 ## Usage

-After login, remember to load the Python module from Spack
+Remember to load the Python module from Spack
 ```
 $ spack load python@3.8.3
 ```